0tv0renakniga/local-llm/guide.md

     This process gives you access to a much wider range of models.
 Remember to always check the model's license and intended use on Hugging Face.

+## Conclusion

+Congratulations!
+You've taken a significant step into the world of local AI.
+By installing Ollama and OpenWebUI on your Linux Mint system, you now have a private, powerful, and versatile AI assistant at your fingertips.
+Enjoy experimenting, learning, and leveraging the capabilities of local LLMs, whether from the official library or custom ones you import yourself! from the official library or custom ones you import yourself!